 At each time step, at most one new topic is learnt per agent.
 The agent could acquire a new topic edge either through the self-learning strategy with α probability, by learning about the related topics of things an agent already knows about (Fig. 1b).
 On the other hand, with probability β, an agent could acquire a new topic edge by traversing its neighbors in the agent graph then to the topic graph (Fig. 1c).
 One way to implement this is below.

 Define ψX as a column L1 normalization operation on a matrix X, i.e. each column vector xi of the matrix is normalized to xixi1.
 Define the shorthand notation for the Heaviside function as x⋆=1 if x>0, and 0 otherwise.
-At each time step, the probability matrix P (of same size as τ) with its column vector pi defining the probability agent ai choosing a new topic.
+At each time step, the probability matrix P (of same size as τ) with its column vector pi defines the probability agent ai chooses a new topic.
 A way to define this probability is:

 P=αψTτ⋆-τ⋆+βψτA⋆-τ⋆